Indie Press Revolution

-Indie Press Revolution (also referred to as "IPR") is a sales network that acts as a fulfillment house for publishers of indie role-playing games.
+Indie Press Revolution (also referred to as "IPR") is a sales network that acts as a fulfillment house and distributor for publishers of indie role-playing games.
+It offers games directly to the public and to game retailers.
+Justin Joyce for Polygon recommended it for its selection of games and efficient website.
+Kristina Manente for Syfy called it a great resource to find indie tabletop role-playing games.

 It was founded in 2004 by Ed Cha of Open World Press and Brennan Taylor of Galileo Games.
 IPR represents over 100 author/publishers involved in role-playing games.
-It offers games directly to the public and to game retailers.

 On June 17, 2010 DOJ, Inc. (which also owns Hero Games) announced that they have purchased a majority share of IPR.
-Brennan Taylor has stepped down as President and maintains a minority share.
-Jason Walters is now acting general manager, and much of IPR's energy is currently focused on expanding its convention presence, growing its retailer network, and attracting new publishers.
+Brennan Taylor stepped down as President.
+Jason Walters is now general manager, and much of IPR's energy is currently focused on expanding its convention presence, growing its retailer network, and attracting new publishers.